mskf1383/pashmak/README.md

 out ^; # output: 2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824
 ```

-###### how it works?
+###### How it works?
-first, we call `hash.sha256` and pass `hello` string as argument (or put it in mem) to calculate sha256 hash. then, this function calculates hash sum of mem value and puts that into the mem. now you can access sum of that from mem.
+First, we call `hash.sha256` and pass `hello` string as argument (or put it in mem) to calculate sha256 hash.
+Then, this function calculates hash sum of mem value and puts that into the mem.
+Now you can access sum of that from mem.

-#### another hash algos
+#### Another hash algos
 - hash.blake2b (string)
 - hash.blake2s (string)
 - hash.md5 (string)